 To prevent new age spots from forming — and to decrease the kind of sun damage that can lead to skin cancer — sunscreen is your best friend!

-You can also grab added age spot protection by applying a vitamin C serum daily in order to use its antioxidant power to combat the free radicals that result in sun damage.
+You can also add age-spot protection by applying a vitamin C serum daily, using its antioxidant power to combat the free radicals that cause sun damage.

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!